ttkorhonen/e3pages/docs/design/2_require.md

+(the_require_module)=

 # The *require* module

-ESS' EPICS environment has gone through a few different iterations, but a central component since the move away from *CODAC* has been PSI's *require* module.
-This does three things:
+* Provides a method to start a soft IOC.
+* Provides a mechanism to dynamically load shared libraries for use within an IOC.

-* It provides a consistent build process to package EPICS modules which is based on the EPICS build system (more on this in {ref}`build_process`).
+* Provides a consistent build process to package EPICS modules which is based on the EPICS build system (more on this in {ref}`build_process`).
-* It provides a method to start a soft IOC.
-* It provides a mechanism to dynamically load shared libraries for use within an IOC.

 :::{note}
 Each of the above-mentioned features are linked to each other; the dynamic loading depends on the build process, and it also depends on how the soft IOC has been started.